 Driving is especially dangerous during the rainy season from November to April.
 Roads can be washed away by floods, and bridges and tunnels risk destruction and can leave travellers stranded for considerable amounts of time.

 Landmines left over from the civil war also remain an ongoing concern in a number of rural areas of Angola.
 Landmine clearance projects are still underway and areas with suspended landmines are usually clearly marked; these warnings should be heeded.
 Expats should stick to main roads and avoid driving off the beaten track as much as possible.

 Driving to the northern and southern Lunda provinces of Angola should be done only in the most essential situations.
 These are diamond producing areas and the Angolan government is extremely sensitive about entrance and exit.
 Failure to produce proper documentation can result in detention.

 Most expats living in Luanda have drivers who bring them to or from their destination of choice.
 Taxis and public transport are informal institutions for the most part, and are rarely used by foreign nationals.

-If you are an expat who opts to drive your own vehicle, it's best to be suspicious of slow-moving cars or those that try and coerce you into pulling over; these are often pretexts for robbery or hijackings.
+Expats who opts to drive their own vehicle should be suspicious of slow-moving cars or those that try and coerce them into pulling over; these are often pretexts for robbery or hijackings.